NotAlexNoyle/iplist/README.md

 Known Bugs:

 - Not currently working on BSD / Untested on other Unix-like OS(s)
+- Not currently working with non-en0 network interfaces.
+Quick fix but not full solution is to change en0 in iplist.sh to en(foo)

 *If you find a bug, please email me alexnoyle@icloud.com, or open an issue on the repo.
 Suggestions are also appreciated.*